How to Design an Organisation to Respond to the Needs of the Customer

 Finance Organisational Model – Step 2: Determine Process Steps

 For each process in scope, you will need to determine the steps at a sufficient level of detail, at least, to define roles later.
-Again, our Process Model post touches on Process Hierarchy and levels of design.
+This involves understanding Process Hierarchy and levels of design, which is a structured approach to breaking down complex processes into manageable components.
+Our Process Model post provides more insights into this.

 Finance Organisational Model – Step 3: Determine Automation